Argentina Taxes for US Expats: A Guide

 Businesses in Argentina pay a flat tax rate of 25% to 35% on all taxable corporate profits.

 Argentina does charge wealth tax for taxable assets above ARS 6,000,000.
-For 2022, the wealth tax rates for the amount above this threshold are:
+For the 2022 tax year, the wealth tax rates for the amount above this threshold are:

 If you own property in Argentina, you must pay annual property tax.
 The tax rate varies by province and the estimated value of the property.
 Local authorities may also grant exemptions for certain types of properties and land.